 Public Resource acquires and makes available online a wide variety of public documents such as tax filings, government-produced videos, and federal rules about safety and product designs that are initially created through private standards organizations and later incorporated into federal law.
 Such documents are often difficult to access otherwise, meaning the public cannot read them, much less comment on them.

 Six huge industry associations that insist they own a copyright in these laws have sent their lawyers after Public Resource.
 With EFF’s help, Public Resource has been fighting back against these corporate interests.

-We and co-counsel Fenwick & West and Durie Tangri are defending Public Resource in two lawsuits in Washington, D.C., AERA v.
+Currently, we and co-counsel Fenwick & West and David Halperin are defending Public Resource in two lawsuits in Washington, D.C., AERA v.
 Public.Resource.org and ASTM v.
 Public.Resource.org, filed by private standards development organizations (SDOs) that work on fire, electrical safety, energy efficiency, and test design standards.
-We are asking the U.S. District Court for the District of Columbia to rule that Public Resource has the right to put these important laws online in standard formats, free of copy protections and cumbersome user interfaces.
+The first lawsuit was resolved.
+On the second, in 2022 the District Court for the District of Columbia held that most of Public Resource's uses were noninfringing.
+The D.C.
+Circuit Court of Appeals affirmed that ruling in September 2023.

 Earlier, Public Resource prevailed in a 2013 lawsuit EFF filed on its behalf against a sheet metal and air conditioning contractor group that tried to force Public Resource to take down a federally-mandated standard on air-duct leakage.
 The group backed down and agreed to publicly affirm that it will no longer claim copyright in the standards.